Icebreaker Games LogoIcebreaker Games

 #5Virtual Trivia

-A classic team-based competition that tests knowledge on various topics and encourages collaboration.
+A classic team-based quiz competition testing knowledge on various topics.
+Encourages collaboration and friendly competition in virtual meetings.

 Steps